Joe Keery: Acting

-Keery's breakthrough role was as Steve Harrington in the Netflix sci-fi series Stranger Things.
-He was cast in late 2015; having initially auditioned for the role of Jonathan, he later sent in a tape for his character, Steve.
+Keery's breakthrough role was as Steve Harrington in the Netflix sci-fi series Stranger Things (2016–2025).
+Having initially auditioned for the role of Jonathan, he later sent in a tape for Steve and was cast in late 2015.
 The show premiered in 2016 to critical acclaim.
-He was promoted from recurring cast to a series regular for the second season of Stranger Things.
-The third and fourth seasons were released in 2019 and 2022, respectively.
+He was promoted from recurring cast to a series regular starting with the second season.
+Before Stranger Things, Keery had appeared in KFC, Domino's, and Amiibo commercials, and had roles in Empire and Chicago Fire.
+His first appearance in a full-length film was in Stephen Cone's 2015 indie, Henry Gamble's Birthday Party.

-Since beginning Stranger Things, Keery has also acted in a few independent movies, including starring in the 2020 satire film, Spree.
-He also played the role of Walter "Keys" McKey, a game developer, in the 2021 action comedy film Free Guy, which went on to become a major box-office hit.
-In May 2022, he was cast opposite Liam Neeson in the sci-fi action film Cold Storage.
-In August 2022, he was cast as Gator Tillman in the fifth season of Fargo.
-He is rumored to be playing Harry Osborn in Spider-Man: Brand New Day, although this is not confirmed.
+Outside of Stranger Things, Keery has had roles in several independent films, including starring in the 2020 satire Spree.
+He also played the role of Walter "Keys" McKey, a game developer, in the 2021 action comedy Free Guy, which went on to become a box-office hit.
+In 2022, he was cast opposite Liam Neeson in the sci-fi action film Cold Storage and as Gator Tillman in the fifth season of Fargo.
+In 2024, he played both Steven Malkmus and himself in the biopic Pavements.
+In 2025, he voiced John Greenwood in the PBS documentary mini-series The American Revolution.